-Trim the off the ends of the decking boards flush with the ends of the seat frame.
+The finish materials in a building, such as narrow boards applied around openings (window trim, door trim) and vertical corner battens. the off the ends of the decking boards flush with the ends of the seat frame.

 Finish by fixing a decking A piece of sawn, or dressed lumber of greater width than thickness.
 Usually 19mm (3/4") to 38mm (1 1/2") thick and 75mm (3") or more wide., on edge, around the boundary. of the seat.

 Use only Covered with a protective coating of zinc. nails throughout the construction of the seat.
 90mm (3 1/2″) long nails for the frame and 60mm (2 1/2″) long nails for the decking board.
 The decking boards will need to be drilled before being nailed.